 The Ongaku is a resource for videogame music news and information, founded on March 20, 2008.
-Over two thousand news items have been published to the website in English and Japanese.

 The website's multimedia projects include game-inspired music albums, created in collaboration with independent developers and chip music artists, as well as Blu-ray discs documenting game-inspired music performance in the United States and Japan.
-All content is independently financed through crowdfunding resources.
-Advertising on the site is intended to support independently financed artists.

 The site is developed on the Ruby on Rails open source web application framework.

 The site receives legal counsel from David Gulbransen, a Chicago area attorney with practice areas in information technology law, intellectual property law, and business law.
-He is a graduate of the Chicago-Kent College of Law where he served on Law Review and as a Chicago Intellectual Property Colloquium Fellow.

 Updates and feedback are available through Twitter, Reddit and Facebook.